Library

 Trafilatura: Web Content Extraction with Python

-Trafilatura is a Python library that extracts the main content from web pages — article text, headings, and metadata — while stripping navigation, ads, sidebars, and footers.
+Trafilatura is an open-source Python library that extracts the main content from web pages — article text, headings, and metadata — while stripping navigation, ads, sidebars, and footers.
 It uses a heuristic pipeline with fallback algorithms and consistently scores highest in independent extraction benchmarks.
 Contextractor is powered by Trafilatura as its extraction engine, giving you a web interface and API on top of it.